Kitten Proofing Your Home

 Shutting a door or cupboard on a kitten-- Kittens are always curious and watching what their owners are doing.

 Cellophane from cigarette packs-- When swallowed stomach acid changes these wrappers into a glass-like substance.
+The same thing will happen with Christmas tinsel.

 Securely cover heating & cooling vents with a grate